Kholodets Recipe – Meat Aspic

 Instant Pot Kholodets

-Read the bottom of the recipe card to find directions on how to make the Kholodets in the pressure cooker.
+Read the bottom of the recipe card to find directions on making the Kholodets in the pressure cooker.

-To make kholodets the I simmer the meat low and slow for many, many hours.
+To make kholodets, I simmer the meat low and slow for many, many hours.
 This extracts all the flavor out of the bones and meat.
 Combined with the spicy horseradish sauce, this one is a true Ukrainian treat.

 Can I use other types of meat in place of pork loin or beef chuck?